tylerdigital/acf-tablepress/readme.txt

 == Using the Field ==
 This field can return the table ID for the table selected, or the full HTML of the table (the same output as the rendered shortcode).

-When returning the table ID, either of the following code snippets will output your table.
+When returning the table ID, either of the following code snippets will output your table (replacing 'your_table_here' with the field name you defined in your ACF Field Group settings).
 `
 <?php
     $tablepress_id = get_field( 'your_field_here' );